 The role of a physician liaison in healthcare faces challenges, but they can be overcome through concentrated effort and focus.
 Overcoming many of these barriers is something both liaisons and physicians must work on together to reach the goals of the organization.
 Here are some ways both liaisons and physicians can work to overcome barriers.

-- Take opportunities for additional training and education.
+- Take opportunities for additional training & education

-- Analyze the strategy of your organization and align the strategy to work towards the goals of the organization’s leadership.
+- Analyze the strategy of your organization & align the strategy to work towards the goals of the organization’s leadership

-- Physician liaisons should understand the local market so they can identify opportunities to sell and manage the reputation of their organization.
-Using and implementing a healthcare business intelligence system like Marketware’s Scout can help liaisons identify those opportunities.
+- Physician liaisons should understand the local market so they can identify opportunities to sell & manage the reputation of their organization

-- Change reporting systems and program structures so liaisons act as leadership representatives.
+- Change reporting systems & program structures so liaisons act as leadership representatives

-- Give liaisons better access to data so they know where to focus their efforts and facilitate growth.
+- Give liaisons better access to data so they know where to focus their efforts & facilitate growth

 While some of these barriers can be overcome by liaisons themselves, it is also important that organizations and physicians understand that there are many areas liaisons do not have access to because of a lack of resources.
 Assisting liaisons by implementing PRM tools is a major step forward and will give liaisons the tools they need to succeed.